 Oxcarbazepine is known to be a weak inducer of the CYP3A4, which plays a role in estrogen metabolism.
 Thus oxcarbazepine can reduce the efficacy of oral contraceptives when used in high doses.
 Oxcarbazepine is also a weak inhibitor of CYP2C19 and can cause an increase in phenytoin concentrations when used very high doses.
 Oxcarbazepine itself is not affected by CYP3A4 inhibitors like carbamazepine is.

 Oxcarbazepine is only available in the oral dosage form at this time; both tablets and liquid formulations are available.
 Oxcarbazepine shows rapid and nearly complete absorption after oral administration, about 95% absorption.
 The usual doses range for oxcarbazepine is 1200 to 2400 mg per day.
 Whether using oxcarbazepine for monotherapy or adjunct for seizure control, the initial dose can be 600 mg per day divided into two separate doses.
 For monotherapy of a patient with a seizure disorder, the physician may increase by 300 mg every three days to a dose of 1200 mg daily.
 Doses as high as 2400 mg daily have demonstrated effectiveness when changing to monotherapy.
 For adjunctive therapy for seizure control, the dose may be increased in 600 mg weekly intervals to a total of 1200 mg daily in 2 divided doses for immediate release and 1200 to 2400 mg daily for extended-release.

 When using oxcarbazepine with other sedating medications, the physician should slowly titrate the medication for the patient to best tolerate the sedating side effects of the medications.

-Extended-release medication dosing should be one time a day.
+The extended-release dosage form should be taken once a day.
 It is important to take the extended-release oxcarbazepine on an empty stomach and not to cut or crush the medication before ingesting it.

 It is essential to taper off oxcarbazepine slowly.
 If the patient discontinues oxcarbazepine suddenly, it may cause the epilepsy patient to seize or may cause a relapse of a bipolar patient.